weleoka/Lab2/host/Create_Test_Environment.md

 One popular free SQL server version is called MySQL, which we will use.
 Bugzilla is a bug/issue/defect tracking system.
 You will install all the server software and perform a basic configuration of the services.
-For example you will install Bugzilla but not configure or use it.
+However, you will install Bugzilla but not configure or use it.

-Optional Activity: Configure and use the Web, VPN, DNS, and Bugzilla servers
+Optional Advanced Activities: Perform more advanced configuration for the Web, VPN, DNS, VPN, and/or the Bugzilla servers

 Docker compose is a tool allowing us to more easily manage the creation of several docker container at the same time.
 We will use the tool docker compose to create two of the containers.